Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 # Real-time Twitter Sentiment Analysis for Brand Improvement and Topic Tracking
 Dive into the industry and get my hands dirty.
+That's why I start this self-motivated individual project.

 ## Inspiration
 The solution for evaluating Twitter data to perform better business decisions is to keep tracking all relevant Twitter content about a brand in real-time and perform analysis as topics or issues emerge.
 By monitoring brand mentions on Twitter, brands could inform enagement and deliver better experiences for their customers across the world.